-Blandford is a small, but vibrant community, with significant synergy between business, nonprofit, cultural, recreational, and governmental organizations.
-The town is located high in the Berkshire foothills and is known for its ample recreational opportunities.
-The Village Center contains some significant assets including the Blandford Fairgrounds, Watson Park, White Church, and the Country Store.
+Chester is a small, but vibrant community, with significant synergy between business, nonprofit, cultural, recreational, and governmental organizations.
+The town is centrally located in the Berkshire foothills, and is known for a diverse array of recreational, historic and cultural opportunities.
+The Village Center contains some significant assets including the Chester Town Park, Chester Railway Station & Museum, Town Hall, and Chester Theater Company.